marty0925/f-hamidlab.github.io/_alumni/4_ashna.md

 ---
 name: Ashna Surana
 position: KURF fellow
-current: Final year student at King's
+current: Moved on to do an MSc in Computational Biology at Carnegie Mellon University
 image: istockphoto-1327592664-612x612.jpg
 ---